Tagussan/bitsnarl/README.md

-# bitsnarl: A light and fast data scrambler for zero-redundant bit error detection
+# A light and fast data scrambler for zero-redundant bit error detection

 This library performs reversible data scrambling such that a bit error in any location affects the whole bytes.
 Because even a tiny bit error turns the entire data into a completely different one, **error detection can be performed without excess bits**, thanks to the potential constraints of the data.

-## Principle: we put very strong constraints on data
+## Principle: we may put very strong constraints on data

 We have ASCII codes to represent strings.
 The number of ASCII codes that correspond to actual characters is 99 (33 to 126 for characters, and Space, CR, LF, Tab, NUL), and usually one byte is allocated for each character.